Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Forbes, Israel already possesses the above technologies.
 Elbit Systems has developed a system called Legion-X that can flexibly share data between many unmanned devices such as robots and UAVs.

 The Lanius is a small quadcopter with combined search and attack capabilities.
-It is equipped with take-off sensors and carries a grenade-sized explosive charge, making it a UAV that can loiter in confined spaces and attack when necessary.
+It is equipped with take-off sensors and carries a grenade-sized explosive charge, making it a UAV that can loiter in confined spaces and strike when necessary.

-According to Elbit, the UAV swarm integrated into the Legion-X system can perform group combat missions, move adaptively, make decisions, and interact intelligently with the surrounding environment.
+According to Elbit, the UAV swarm integrated into the Legion-X system can perform group combat missions, move adaptively, make decisions and interact intelligently with the surrounding environment.

 Legion-X can connect wheeled or legged robots to support drones or act as a communication point to maintain a connection with UAVs deep inside the tunnels.
 This combination would allow Israel to conduct covert operations against Hamas without having to send forces inside, reducing the risk of personnel losses.

-Zachary Kallenborn, an expert at the Center for Strategic and International Studies, commented: "Sending soldiers to fight in those tunnels often takes a long time and can cause great damage.
+Zachary Kallenborn, an expert at the Center for Strategic and International Studies, said: "Sending soldiers to fight in those tunnels often takes a long time and can cause great damage.
 Therefore, mobilizing UAVs for reconnaissance and carrying out attacks will significantly reduce the risk to humans."

 Source